 Our turtle conservation program launched in 2021 has yielded significant results, with several groups of Malayan giant turtles exhibiting signs of productivity and breeding.
 This discovery raises hopes for an increase in the population of this endangered species in the coming years.
 To ensure the success of the program, we collaborated with Gembiraloka Zoo, Konklusi Foundation, and the Indonesia Herpetofauna Foundation under the supervision of BKSDA Yogyakarta.
 Funding support was received from the IUCN ASAP.
 In 2022, the population of Malayan giant turtles was transferred to Gembiraloka Zoo.

-Finally, in November this year, eight eggs hatched, marking a significant milestone for our conservation efforts.
+Finally, in November 2023, eight eggs hatched, marking a significant milestone for our conservation efforts.
 The program aims to establish a sustainable population of the endangered Malayan Giant Turtle, and the success of the hatching raises hopes for increased populations of this species in the wild.
+In the future, we would like to build a home for this population on the new site while continuing to develop the program in the next phase.